isdeniz/isdeniz/README.md

 # Hello, I'm Selin! ✨

-I'm a business data analytics professional who is interested with developing machine learning applications, conducting software development projects and becoming an expert in agile project management.
+I'm a business data analytics professional who is interested with developing machine learning applications, managing software development projects and becoming an expert in agile project management.
 I have extensive experience with Python, OOP concepts, and MS Power BI.

 I'm studying on my master's thesis in the area of machine learning @Middle East Technical University and working as a Business Analytics Team Lead @Turkish Aerospace.